onthebusiness/harelang.org/content/tutorials/introduction.md

       must be exhaustive &mdash; meaning every possible case is handled, or a default is present.

-      Another detail to be aware of: tagged unions are both *commutative* and *reductive*.
-That means that the following types are equivalent:
+      Another detail to be aware of: tagged unions are *commutative*, *associative*, and *reductive*.
+That means that the following types are
+      equivalent:

       - `(int | str)` and `(str | int)`
       - `(int | int | str | str)` and `(int | str)`